alhaidaula/TaskList/README.md

 # TaskList
-Basic tasklist where projects and tasks can be added and removed.
+Basic tasklist where projects and tasks can create, read, update and delete.
 Experimented with basic JS and php user signup and validation functionality.